ShumailaAhmed/AI-Workshop/README.md

                                       transforms.Normalize((0.5, 0.5, 0.5), (0.5, 0.5, 0.5))
                                ])
 ```
-Note the transforms are applied to only training data not validation data, All available transforms and their details can be explored on following link, https://pytorch.org/docs/stable/torchvision/transforms.html
+Note the transforms are applied to only training data, not validation data, All available transforms and their details can be explored at the following link, https://pytorch.org/docs/stable/torchvision/transforms.html

 We can also further perform regularization techniques, tune architecture complexity and parameters and you can play with the parameters on your own.
-Please share your results on SmartCityLab Twitter, Facebook and LinkedIn pages.
+Please share your results on SmartCityLab Twitter, Facebook, and LinkedIn pages.
 Post any errors and questions too, we will try to help you out.

-## State of the art Pre trained Dataset
+## State of the art Pre-trained Dataset
-The final skill that we will aquire is use of powerful Neural Nets for highly complex task.
-A good model has two main contributers
+The final skill that we will acquire is the use of powerful Neural Nets for a highly complex task.
+A good model has two main contributors
 1. Model architecture
 2. Quality training
-These two are high cost paraeters, this means that they lots of data and computational power.
-In complex situation with time, data and computation constraints we can use the technique called transfer learning.
-Just like learning one programming language can help learning new language.
-Its a skill that is great to have on your disposal.
+These two are high-cost parameters, this means that they lots of data and computational power.
+In a complex situation with time, data, and computation constraints we can use the technique called transfer learning.
+Just like learning one programming language can help to learn a new language.
+It is a skill that is great to have at your disposal.

 ### When to use Transfer learning
-1. when you dont have enough labelled data
+1. when you don't have enough labeled data
 2. effective model still exists

 ### AlexNet and VGG Model
-We will use AlexNet Model for Transfer learning.
+We will use the AlexNet Model for Transfer learning.
 Its feature extraction section consist of 5 conv layers and the classifier section consists of 3 fully connected layers.
 VGG-16 contains 13 Conv layers and 3 FC layers making 16 layers.
 These both are trained on ImageNet Dataset of 14 Million images, 20,000 classes.
 ![AlexNet](https://github.com/ShumailaAhmed/AI-Workshop/blob/main/AlexNet.png) |
 ![VGG(https://github.com/ShumailaAhmed/AI-Workshop/blob/main/VGG.png)

 ### Bees  and Ants Dataset
 It contains images from Google search, contains 400 images.
-They are not visually very diffrent, hence classification task is going to be very difficult.
+They are not visually very different, hence classification task is going to be very difficult.

 ### Training procedure
-For using pretrained we
+For using pre-trained we
 1. Freeze the parameters in the feature extraction layer
 2. We will train the FC layers and hence keep them dynamic
-3. We will add a layer at end of model with 2 nodes, since we need to classify 2 objects
+3. We will add a layer at end of the model with 2 nodes since we need to classify 2 objects

-This will help model learn which features are more important for our dataset.
+This will help the model learn which features are more important for our dataset.

 ### Code Transfer Learning